r3bl-org/r3bl-open-core/PROGRESS.md

      `// 00: WORK ON THIS`
    - Shift up and down are done
    - Shift page up and down are next
+   - When selection is made, scrolling does not work (something wrong w/ rendering selection)
    - Shift home and end are next after that
    - Then implement actions: copy, cut, delete, paste
    - Then merge this branch to main